EaphoneTech/eaphone-spring-data-query/eaphone-spring-data-query-samples/README.md

 ## Features ##

-The page contains one DataTables grid, with some pre-defined searching values.
+The page contains one data grid, with some pre-defined searching values.

 On the page you can try the following features: